barbaralba's translation of the new testament

 "Mary Helene, do you believe what he says."

-The children pulled us out of our dead end debate and Mary and Joseph were happy to have them around and managed not to make long prayer before eating.
+The children pulled us out of our dead end debate with other more compelling needs, like games and story telling.
+Mary and Joseph were happy to have them around and managed not to make long prayer before eating.
+We simply avoided talking about anything controversial.

 My parents were less receptive.
 If Jesus insisted on keeping the company of anyone he pleased, he was not welcome in a respectable Jewish house.